I knew Chester would be a terrific friend. I didn’t expect him to be a great spiritual teacher.

 Lesson 2: Practice mindfulness.
 Live fully in this moment.

 Walking Chester was amusing at first, mainly because it was fun to witness each discovery he made in his new world.
-The way he sniffed and studied each and every flower, or shrieked in delight at an oncoming cat or squirrel.
+The way he sniffed and studied each and every flower, or shrieked in delight at the fresh dog food delivery guy.

 But this quickly turned annoying, for two reasons.